Causal chain event graphs for remedial maintenance: Causal identifiability of a remedial intervention on the CEG

-Using the same method, it is straightforward to check the second criterion is satisfied for $e(z_1),e(z_2)$ and all the controlled events.
+Now we check whether the second criterion is satisfied.
+Using the same method, it is straightforward to check the second criterion is satisfied for $e(z_1),e(z_2)$ and all the intervened events.
 Therefore, $\Lambda_{\bm{z}}$ is a back-door partition. \end{example}

-As mentioned in the previous section, there is a special case of the stochastic manipulation under the remedial intervention, when $\Lambda(\bm{w}^*)=\Lambda_{\mathcal{C}}$.
-This happens when $\bm{w}^*$ form a fine cut of the idle CEG.
+As mentioned in the previous section, there is a special case of the stochastic manipulation that $\bm{w}^*$ form a fine cut of the idle CEG.
 In this case, Then to identify the causal effects, we only need to show that for every $x\in x(E(\bm{w}^*))$ we can find a back-door partition satisfying the criteria in Theorem \ref{backdoor criterion}.

+The formulae given in this section is useful because we can formally identify the efficacy of the intervention which is expressed through a quantitative probability score which is a function of terms we can identify from the idle system.

-\begin{example} Here we give an example of a conservator system of a transformer.
-The initial events modelled on the tree are root causes.
-We classify the root causes into two types: $\{$oil indicator/contact fault, other fault$\}$.
-Following the root causes, we attach the oil status of the transformer.
-There are two levels of the oil status: $\{$leak $\&$ level low, other $\}$, where ``other'' refers to the condition when there is no leak and oil level is normal, or there is only oil leak, or only oil level is low.
-Next, we add edges representing the status of the two components of the transformer: buchholz and drycol.
-We classify the status into two levels: $\{$ buchholz $\&$ drycol, other$\}$, where ``other'' means one of the two components is faulty or both are functioning.
-The last component modelled on the tree is the failure indicator.
-We assume that the CEG plotted in Figure \ref{fig:ceg} models the failure processes and the deteriorating processes of this conservator system.
+\begin{example} Here we give an example of a conservator system of a transformer, see Figure \ref{fig:conservator ceg}.
+The initial events are root causes: $\{$\texttt{oil indicator/contact fault}, \texttt{other fault}$\}$.
+Following the root causes, we attach the oil status of the transformer: $\{$\texttt{leak} $\&$ \texttt{level low}, \texttt{other} $\}$, where \texttt{other} refers to the condition when there is no leak and oil level is normal, or there is only oil leak, or only oil level is low.
+Defects in two components buchholz and drycol may occur after oil problems.
+Here we consider whether the two components are both faulty or otherwise -- either is faulty or both are functioning.
+Then we attach the failure indicator.

 Suppose there is a remedial intervention which replaced the deteriorated seal.
 This maintenance remedied the contact fault.
-Then the conditional probability assigned to $e_{w_0,w_1}$ is expected to decrease and the probability distribution over $\mathcal{F}(w_0)$ is manipulated stochastically.
+In response to the intervention, the conditional probability assigned to $e_{w_0,w_1}$ is expected to decrease and the probability distribution over $\mathcal{F}(w_0)$ is manipulated.